jpmorganchase/anu/docs/guide/manipulating_selections.md

 ## Modifying Any Property

 We are not limited to only modifying the properties with wrapper methods.
-We can use the [prop()](../api/classes/Selection.html#prop) method to modify any property of a node in a selection, even those deeply nested, as long as the propertiey exists.
-Following the example above, we can futher modify the properties of our spheres.
+We can use the [prop()](../api/classes/Selection.html#prop) method to modify any property of a node in a selection, even those deeply nested, given the property exists.
+Following the example above, we can further modify the properties of our spheres.

 ## Modifying Many Properties

 We may want to modify many properties of nodes in a selection at once.
 When we chain methods together we loop through the list of nodes and execute the method for each.
 Chaining several methods together will repeat this loop, potentially leading to performance impact.
 Instead of chaining methods, we can also use the [props()](../api/classes/Selection.html#props) method to set multiple properties with one loop.
-For example, heres how we would use props() to set the same methods as above.
+For example, here's how we would use props() to set the same methods as above.